Developing novel medicines. Innovating for patient benefit.

 Navigating these complex circuits is a challenge, but a welcome opportunity for the teams at Sage as we seek to develop novel medicines.
 We believe our focused, practical and deliberate approach to drug development provides the competitive advantage necessary to create transformative medicines that we hope will achieve our key goal: make life better for patients and their families.

-Learn More About Sage’s New Approach to Brain Disorders
+Learn More About Sage’s New Approach to Brain Health Disorders

-Sage is developing potential therapies for a wide range of CNS disorders.
+Sage is developing potential therapies for a wide range of brain health disorders.

 We focus our research and development efforts on modulation of GABA and NMDA receptors—two critical neurotransmitter systems.
 The GABA system is the major inhibitory signaling pathway of the brain and central nervous system (CNS); NMDA is the major excitatory pathway.
 Both contribute significantly to regulating CNS function.
-Dysfunction in these two systems is known to be at the core of numerous psychiatric and neurological disorders.
+Dysfunction in these two systems is known to be at the core of numerous depressive, neurological and neuropsychiatric disorders.

 GABA & NMDA Receptors